Siobos/Engeto_project_Siobos_Aneta/README.md

 2020	R	Kulturní, zábavní a rekreační činnosti

 RQ 2) How many liters of milk and kilograms of bread can be bought in the first and last comparable periods in the available price and wage data?
-Kolik je možné si koupit litrů mléka a kilogramů chleba za první a poslední srovnatelné období v dostupných datech cen a mezd?
 The common comparable periods are 2006 and 2018.
 The average salary for all industries in 2006 and 2018 and the average price of 2 categories in 2006 and 2018 are compared.
+On average in 2006, it is possible to buy 1297 kilograms of bread or 1482 liters of milk.
+In 2018, it is possible to purchase 1,356 kilograms of bread or 1,627 liters of milk.

+year	unit in czech	CZK	category_code
+2006	Kč	20753,74	all sectors
+2018	Kč	32535,89	all sectors

+2006	1kg	16,00	bread
+2006	1l	14,00	milk
+2018	1kg	24,00	bread
+2018	1l	20,00	milk

 Která kategorie potravin zdražuje nejpomaleji (je u ní nejnižší percentuální meziroční nárůst)?